Ed Rosenberg of Amazon Sellers Group Interviews Jay Lagarde

 Prioritize Customer Service

-Rosenberg inquired about FeedbackFive’s product review buyer match functionality.
-Lagarde responded by saying, “The rules are a little bit more restrictive for product reviews than they are for regular feedback.
+Lagarde continued, saying, “The rules are a little bit more restrictive for product reviews than they are for regular feedback.
 So Amazon does not allow you to go out and say ‘I want you to remove that product review.’
 You can’t ask for removal like you can with feedback.
 But you can certainly reach out if you know that somebody had a disappointing product experience, and frankly I think Amazon probably encourages it.
 You can reach out to them and you can clarify something that was unclear, and also if there was a problem with the item Amazon certainly doesn’t oppose you trying to make the customer happy.
-So we see many instances where customers are willing to upgrade their product reviews based on that customer service contact that takes place.”
+So we see many instances where customers are willing to upgrade their product reviews based on that customer service contact that takes place."